 A false analogy is a fallacy where two things are compared that do not share enough key similarities to be compared fairly.
 As mentioned before, for analogical reasoning to be valid, the two things being compared must be essentially similar-similar in all the important ways.
 Two states could be analogous, if they are in the same region, have similar demographics and histories, similar size, and other aspects in common.
-Georgia is more like Alabama than it is like Hawaii, although both are states.
-An analogy between the United States and, for example, a tiny European country with a homogeneous population is probably not a valid analogy, although common.
-Even in the case where the two "things" being compared are similar, you should be careful to support your argument with other evidence.
+Georgia is more like North Carolina than it is like Hawaii, although both are states.
+An analogy between the United States and, for example, a small European country with a homogeneous population is probably not a valid analogy, although common.
+Even in the case where the two "things" being a fallacy where two things are compared that do not share enough (or key) similarities to be compared fairly a general fallacy involving causal reasoning, where it is assumed that something that is neither strong or direct enough has caused something else, or something that happened first in time caused something later